Code-Institute-Submissions/StreamTwoProject/README.md

 The testing that I carried out on my application was mainly associated to the responsiveness.
 Whilst I used the Google Chrome Developer tool I also used a website [CodeBeautify](https://codebeautify.org/responsive-website-tester#allView) to inspect responsiveness.
-Once the construction of the application was complete I then deployed it using the cloud based hosting platform Heroku.
+Once the construction of the application was complete I then deployed it using the cloud based hosting platform Heroku, see [Stream Two Project](https://aqueous-everglades-28256.herokuapp.com/).

 ### Included Technologies: